Rhinoplasty Can Help You Aesthetically and Functionally

 Nose jobs are one of the most popular cosmetic procedures on the market.
-Last year, over 200,000 people had rhinoplasty performed.
+Nearly 220,000 people undergo rhinoplasty every year, according to the American Society of Plastic Surgery.
 This surgery is not only designed to change the appearance of your nose; it can also improve your overall breathing quality and the general function of your nose.

 The Anatomy of Your Nose

 Two types of tissue make up your nasal structure: bone and cartilage.
-The nasal bones work as a foundation to secure and support the cartilage, which form the external shape and structure.
+The nasal bones are a foundation to secure and support the cartilage, forming the external shape and structure.
 The inside of your nose also has bone and cartilage that support and protect your sinuses and olfactory nerves.
 These internal structures also create your left and right nasal passages, keeping them stable so you can breathe properly.
-Functional rhinoplasty can be used to correct problems with your cartilage and bone that impair your breathing and keep your nose from working normally.
+Functional rhinoplasty can correct problems with your cartilage and bone that impair your breathing and keep your nose from working normally.

 What Causes Problems in Nasal Function?